 3. Use a solution in which you can plan and schedule the migration

 Of the ECM implementations and upgrades I have seen, almost all have planning issues.
-Migration is complex and difficult, often being treated as an after thought.
-It's out of control of the project manager because it is always an IT project and perceived as a minor component at the end of a long difficult implementation project.
-How about being able to schedule the migration within a migration tool, plan in advance and see the times needed.
+Migration is complex and difficult, often being treated as an afterthought.
+It's out of the control of the project manager because it is always an IT project and perceived as a minor component at the end of a long, difficult implementation project.
+How about being able to schedule the migration within a migration tool, plan, and see the times needed?
 This will be of great value to any migration project.

 4. Speed up and gain quality by distributing workload

-Distribution of a migration has multiple advantages.
-You can speed up the total process by doing migrations in parallel, and you can assign specific migrations to content owners that know about that specific content source or project folder.
-Of course you can use general rules to filter and enrich content at first but the final tweaks and okay can be made by business.
-This is all improving quality and reducing total processing time.
+The distribution of a migration has multiple advantages.
+You can speed up the total process by doing migrations in parallel, and you can assign specific migrations to content owners who know about that specific content source or project folder.
+Of course, you can use general rules to filter and enrich content at first, but the final tweaks and okay can be made by the business.
+This all improves quality and reduces total processing time.

-5. Remain flexible during total process with real time insights
+5. Remain flexible during the total process with real-time insights

 As a manager responsible for the delivery of the migration, you are always in total control of the process.
-By establishing clear phases in your migration you can see who has done which tasks, how are automated classifications going, what's the progress on the manual restructuring.
-Most importantly perhaps, how is the quality of the metadata?
+By establishing clear phases in your migration, you can see who has done which tasks, how automated classifications are going, and what the progress on the manual restructuring is.
+Most importantly, perhaps, how is the quality of the metadata?

 6. Do it cheaper and predict the total costs

-Can't wait to also migrate your content like this?
-Want to know more?
+Want to migrate your content like this?
 Please get in touch!